 Meals & Meeting Services Fees may not be reduced for late arrivals, early departures or absences from meals.

 Lodging cancellations are handled directly by your hotel subject to its specific policies.
 Be sure also to advise Renaissance Weekend of cancellation.

-What’s Renaissance & Charleston’s backdrop: Poinsettias everywhere; scents of sea marsh & sweetgrass baskets; piazza flower-boxes; church bells & rustling palmetto fronds; after-Christmas retail sales & a miniature train display beyond your childhood dreams.
+Old-&-new friends.
+Poinsettias and piazza flower-boxes everywhere.
+Scents of Southern cooking, sea marsh & sweetgrass baskets.
+The music of church bells & concert rehearsals, rustling palmetto fronds & garden-party laughter.
+Quaint shops' after-Christmas retail sales.
+A mammoth miniature-train display beyond childhood dreams.
 The lure of oven-fresh biscuits, shrimp-&-grits, collards & shucked oysters.
-A cocoon of gentility.
+Culture, diversity, memories.

-Come early, stay later to relish the sweater weather.
-Tour antebellum mansions, their hidden gardens & nearby plantations.
-Browse memorable antique stores.
-Stroll or bike Kiawah Island & Sullivan’s Island’s acclaimed beaches.
-See why the award-winning chefs’ Southern delicacies have made this a major “foodie-town."
+Come early, stay later to relish the sweater weather and celebrate the city's 350th anniversary.
+Tour revered mansions, their hidden gardens, nearby historic plantations, and Gadsden's Wharf — the exact spot where countless ancestors of African-Americans first set foot in this country.
+Browse legendary antique stores.
+Stroll or bike Kiawah Island and Sullivan's Island's acclaimed beaches.
+Taste why the award-winning chefs’ Southern delicacies have made this a major “foodie-town."

 Children ages 3-12 years can immerse themselves in hands-on experiments, indoor and outdoor games, nature walks, musical performances, story-telling, arts-&-crafts projects, and presentations by fascinating adult participants who are major authorities in their fields.